 - a repeater near Stockton Lake linking Nevada to the system & acting as a redundant hub repeater for the system

-Because the repeaters are permanently linked, a transmission on any of the six repeaters is re-broadcast on all four repeaters.
+Because the repeaters are permanently linked, a transmission on any of the eleven repeaters is re-broadcast on all eleven repeaters.

-In practical terms, transmissions within the network area will be heard from Coffeeville, KS to Mountain Grove, MO, and from Clinton, MO to Rogers, AR.
+In practical terms, transmissions within the network area will be heard from Coffeyville, KS to Van Buren, MO, and from Clinton, MO to Harrison, AR.